Vancouver's Downtown Ambassador Program: Controversy

-There have been questions of whether or not the ambassadors go through adequate training to ensure they are ready to take to the streets.
-There have also been several human-rights allegations against the ambassadors.
+There have been questions about whether or not the ambassadors go through adequate training to ensure they are ready to take to the streets.
+There have also been several human rights allegations against the ambassadors.
 In 2008, formal complaints were issued, stating that the ambassadors discriminated against the homeless by harassing them and imposing no-go zones on individuals.
 However, in 2012, a human rights tribunal ruled that the ambassadors did not discriminate against the homeless.